Scottish Cycling Contacts

 - potential for inappropriate relationships between adults in positions of trust and the young people they work with

 - grooming, luring, exploitation and abuse, or unwanted contact

 - exposure to inappropriate content, including racist or hate material or violent behaviour

-Take a look at the NSPCC website for more information the types of online abuse.
+Take a look at the NSPCC website for more information on the types of online abuse.

 Social Media Checklists